about jade &

 I first started practicing yoga in my early twenties after a decade of chronic back pain from a childhood injury.
 I had pain every day if I stood, sat or walked for too long and I was fed up.
 I had very little confidence, I was unfit and I wasn't well.

-At my wits end, I went to a yoga studio and I haven't ever looked back - I felt much better very quickly and was suddenly able to be pain-free for the first time in years.
+At my wits end, I went to a yoga studio and I haven't ever looked back - I felt much better very quickly and was suddenly pain-free for the first time in years.

 I fell deeper into yoga, learning and experiencing the magic beyond the poses, I felt less stressed, lighter, I was curious.
 It was like coming home to myself and finding out who I really am.

-After 5 years of practice and a turbulent time in my PR career, I signed up for my Teacher Training and graduated in 2018; set up Pride Yoga and have been teaching ever since.
+After a few years of practice and a turbulent time in my PR career, I signed up for my Teacher Training and graduated in 2018; set up Pride Yoga and have been teaching ever since.
 I absolutely love teaching and sharing a modern, person-led style of practice so everyone can benefit from yoga.

 I class myself as a Yoga Educator rather than a teacher.
 Why?
 Because I try and share information, discuss and debate with the students I work with, beyond a 60 min physical class.
 I also work to educate about yoga industry issues and carry out activism work with the Yoga Teachers Union.